thanos-io/thanos/CONTRIBUTING.md

 **Updating your branch**

-It is a good practice to keep your branch updated by rebasing your branch to master.
+It is a good practice to keep your branch updated by rebasing your branch to main.
-* Update your master - `git checkout master; git pull <remote_name> master`
+* Update your main - `git checkout main; git pull <remote_name> main`
-* Rebase your master - `git rebase -i master`
+* Rebase your main - `git rebase -i main`

 **Changelog and Review Procedure**